 2. Ask questions

 One of the biggest causes of homework stress is not understanding the question, or how to solve the problem at hand.
 Don’t be afraid to ask questions and clarify what you need to do.
 Whether it be a question on how to solve a tricky trigonometry problem or how to structure your essay, no question is a silly question.
-Try asking your teachers, your parents, a friend or an online tutor for help.
+Try asking your teachers, your parents, a friend or an online Subject Specialist for help.

 3. Listen to your teacher and take notes